jef42371/Customizable-AI-Chatbot/README.md

 The solution is built on **Next.js** for a robust React-based frontend, styled with **Tailwind CSS** for responsive design, and enriched with animations from **Framer Motion**.
 It integrates powerful AI engines such as **OpenAI**, **Fireworks AI**, and **Anthropic AI** to handle diverse conversational tasks.

 **Demo Chatbot: [https://customizable-ai-chatbot.vercel.app](https://customizable-ai-chatbot.vercel.app)** 🌐.

+> Note: The demo might not work when I've run out of OpenAI credits.
+If you notice that, please kindly notify me via email or GitHub issues and I'll try to fix it as soon as possible.
+Thank you for your understanding! 🙏

 ### User Interface